If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Image credit: Toei Animation

-In general, One PIece in both anime and live-action form is for a PG-13 audience, with most of the violence skewing cartoonish and the sexual content almost absent save a few jeuvenial jokes.
+In general, One PIece in both anime and live-action form is for a PG-13 audience, with most of the violence skewing cartoonish and the sexual content almost absent save a few juvenile jokes.
 If you want more information on this, though, head to Popverse's One Piece age rating guide.

 Do I need to watch the One Piece movies?

 Need is a strong word here.
 Many of the One Piece movies are very cool and rank among the highest grossing films in Japanese history.
 They are certainly worth watching if you are a fan of the anime and want more adventures with Luffy and the Straw Hat crew.
 However, because they are generally considered non-canon, you can easily get the whole story of One Piece without watching the movies.
+None of the movies have adapted material from the original manga, which puts them firmly in the filler category.

 This isn't an unusual thing for Shonen anime.
 Both Naruto and Dragon Ball used their theatrical films to tell side stories or focus on other characters without risking the pacing of the main show.